-a) Accessible and a adapted housing provision Local policies/ strategies Anglesey Council Housing Allocation Policy Anglesey Council Housing Prospectus Disabled Facilities Grant Housing Support Grant Programme Strategy 2022- 2026 Anglesey's Housing Strategy 2022- 2027 Property needs (key section) Anglesey Council's goal is to create homes that can meet changing occupant needs.
+a) Accessible and a adapted housing provision Local policies/ strategies Anglesey Council Housing Allocation Policy22 Anglesey Council Housing Prospectus Disabled Facilities Grant Housing Support Grant Programme Strategy 2022- 2026 Anglesey's Housing Strategy 2022- 2027 Property needs (key section) Anglesey Council's goal is to create homes that can meet changing occupant needs.
 The Welsh Development Quality Requirements (2021) set minimum standards for new and rehabilitated affordable homes, focusing on flexibility and adaptability.
 Social housing register information demonstrates that there is a need for bespoke adapted accommodation that is DDA compliant, in addition to wheelchair accessible bungalows or ground floor flats.
 The requirement for bespoke adapted accommodation designed for individuals or families with specific needs stands at 19% of the housing register.
 The adaptations required can range from minimal to more specific and include adaptations such as, wet rooms, ground floor toilets or bedrooms, ramped or level access.
 These requirements are met by utilising existing stock, specific property renovation or through new build and are carefully tailored to the needs of each household.
-The lack of adapted properties as a priority has been highlighted during consultation, with stock also appearing to be more limited in rural
+The lack of adapted properties as a priority has been highlighted during consultation, with stock also appearing to be more limited in rural areas.

-&lt;sup>22 Common Housing Allocation Policy (gov.wales)
+22 Common Housing Allocation Policy (gov.wales)

-The need for a second bed property need, however the due to benefit entitlement his is becoming incre easingly diff icult to justify
+The need for a second bedroom for carer's has also been flagged as a property need, however this is becoming increasingly difficult to justify due to benefit entitlement issues and bedroom entitlement.
 Suitable for Properties need to be suitable for people with limited mobility and/or dexterity or those with a need for high level care and wheelchair users.
+This includes Individuals and/or families that require accessible and adapted housing and are unable to meet their own housing needs living dexterity or those with a need for high level care and wheelchair users.
 This includes Individuals and/or families that require accessible and adapted housing and are unable to meet their own housing needs living in general needs accommodation.
 Properties should be suitable for individuals with a learning disability or any complex medical, functional or behavioural need.
 These needs will be discussed at complex adaptations meetings are held regularly with the head of housing, lead occupational therapist and head occupational therapist, Principal Development Officer, Housing Option Team Manager, Portfolio Holder and Head of Social Services.
 Meetings for group home and learning disability provision are held separately with heads of service.

-Evidence including In the 2021 Census, 21% of tion report ed a disability

-data sources (key affecting their daily activit tionreport ed a disability

-section) directing their daily detivit iles.

-Section) Anglesey Council Housing waiting List data sl hows that th nere is

-Anglesey Council Housing Waiting List data shows that there is demand for the following:

-As of Janu ary 2024, there was a total of 166 a pplican ts or n the waiting

-list requesting adapted ac co mmodation.
-Thi s is 19% of th ne waiting list

-(166 of 873).

-Bedroom By Entitlement Total

-1 bed 98

-011. 40

-2 beds 40

-3 beds 16

-4+ beds 12

-Total 166

-The requests for adapted accommodation ranges from houses, ground floor flats and bungalows.
-The table below outlines all adaptation works carried out in private and council properties by Housing Services in the years 2022/23 and 2023/4:
+Evidence including In the 2021 Census, 21% of Anglesey's population reported a disability data sources (key affecting their daily activities.
+Anglesey Council Housing Waiting List data shows that there is demand for the following: As of January 2024, there was a total of 166 applicants on the waiting list requesting adapted accommodation.
+This is 19% of the waiting list (166 of 873).
+Bedroom By Entitlement Total 1 bed 98 2 beds 40 3 beds 16 4+ beds 12 Total 166 The requests for adapted accommodation ranges from houses, ground floor flats and bungalows.
+The table below outlines all adaptation works carried out in private and council properties by Housing Services in the years 2022/23 and 2023/4: Adaptation Figures 2022/23 2023/24

-Adaptation Figures 2022/22 2022/24

-i 0 0 2022/23 2023/24

-Private Sector Disabled Facilit les Grant Completions 46 91